ongyx/bento/docs/concepts.md

 A scene is a special kind of entity: it renders other entities to the screen, and optionally draws other non-entity images over them.
 This can be considered analogous to a game level.

-Bento renders the slice of entities returned from the `Entities` method of a scene in order; from first to last.
-This allows you to control how entities overlap in a scene.

 ## Stage